 Here are some of the common cannabis derived terpenes found in cannabis:

 1. Myrcene: this is the most common terpene found in cannabis.
 With an aroma that's been described as "earthy", "herbal", and "musky", myrcene has been known to work as a muscle relaxant and sedative.
 Myrcene can also be found in citrus fruits, hops, bay leaves, eucalyptus, thyme, lemongrass, and many other plants.

 2. Limonene: cannabis varieties high in limonene have a "citrusy" odor and may promote alertness and uplift attitude.
 During testing of the effects of limonene, participants noted a decrease in anxiety.
 Additionally, during one study, limonene reversed mammary tumors in mice and stimulated apoptosis - programmed cell death - in breast cancer.

 3. Beta-caryophyllene (BC): "peppery" and "woody" aroma, BC is a strong anti-oxidant, anti-inflammatory properties.
 May be useful for treating joint and muscle pain, such as arthritis.

 4. Pinene: possesses aromas of pine and fir.
 Pinene has been used as a local antiseptic and anti-inflammatory expectorant, and may actually diminish the effects of THC when combined.

 5. Linalool: cannabis varieties high in linalool may promote calming, sedative effects.
 For centuries, linalool has been used as a sleep aid, and studies show it tends to diminish the anxiety THC can promote, making it helpful in treating anxiety.

-7. Terpinolene: common terpene in sage and rosemary, terpinolene is used throughout the US in soaps and perfumes, and also acts as an insect repellent.
+7. Terpinolene: common cannabis derived terpene in sage and rosemary, terpinolene is used throughout the US in soaps and perfumes, and also acts as an insect repellent.
 A study on terpinolene found that it can reduce anxiety and act as a sleep aid.